Functional Linear Regression with Mixed Predictors: Appendices

 The first competitor \citep{Ramsay2005} estimates the coefficient function $A(r,s)$ based on a penalized B-spline basis function expansion.
 We denote this approach as FDA and it is implemented via the R package \texttt{fda.usc}~(\texttt{fregre.basis.fr} function).
 The second competitor \citep{ivanescu2015penalized} is the penalized flexible functional regression~(PFFR) in and is implemented via the R package \texttt{refund}~(\texttt{pffr} function).
 Unlike our proposed RKHS method, neither FDA or PFFR has optimal theoretical guarantees.

 Both FDA and PFFR are based on penalized basis function expansions and require a hyper-parameter $N_b$, which is the number of basis.
 Intuitively, the choice of $N_b$ is related to the complexity of $A^*(r,s)$, which is unknown in practice.
 In the literature, it is recommended to set $N_b$ at a large number to guard against the underfitting of $A^*(r,s)$.
-On the other hand, a large $N_b$ incurs high variance and also drastically increases the computational cost.
-For a fair comparison, we set $N_b=20$ for both FDA and PFFR, which is sufficient to accommodate the model complexity across all simulation settings except for Scenario B with $q=50$.
+On the other hand, a larger $N_b$ can potentially incur higher estimation variance and will also increase the computational cost.
+For a fair comparison, for both FDA and PFFR we set $N_b=20$, which is sufficient to accommodate the model complexity across all simulation settings except for Scenario B with $q=50$.
 See more discussions later.
 We use a standard 5-fold CV to select the tuning parameter $\lambda_1$ of RKHS and the roughness penalty of FDA from the range $10^{(-15:0.5:2)}$.
 PFFR uses a restricted maximum likelihood~(REML) approach to automatically select the roughness penalty.

+Besides the penalized method based on basis function expansions~(i.e. FDA and PFFR), another popular method for function-on-function regression in the literature is based on functional PCA~(i.e. the Karhunen--Lo\'eve expansion, FPCA), see for example \cite{yao2005functional}.
+However, FPCA does not seem to perform competitively in our simulation and real data analysis, see similar observations in \cite{cai2012minimax} and \cite{sun2018optimal}.
+For completeness, we report the performance of FPCA in \Cref{subsec:realdata_cv} and \Cref{subsec:withFPCA}.

-\textbf{Numerical results}: For each method, Table \ref{tab:FR} reports its average RMISE~(RMISE$_{avg}$) across 500 experiments under all simulation settings.
-For each simulation setting, we further report R$_{avg}$, which is the percentage improvement of excess risk given by RKHS defined as
+\textbf{Numerical results}: For each method, Table \ref{tab:FR} reports its average nRMISE~(nRMISE$_{\mathrm{avg}}$) across 500 experiments under all simulation settings.
+For each simulation setting, we further report R$_{\mathrm{avg}}$, which is the percentage improvement of excess risk given by RKHS defined as